coleifer/peewee/docs/peewee/playhouse.rst

 Postgresql Extension (HStore)
 -----------------------------

-The postgresql extensions module provides a number of "postgres-only" functions, currently:
+The postgresql extensions module provides a number of "postgres-only" functions,
+currently:

 * :ref:`hstore support <hstore>`
 * `UUID` field type

+In the future I would like to add support for more of postgresql's features.
+If there is a particular feature you would like to see added, please `open a Github issue <https://github.com/coleifer/peewee/issues>`_.

 .. warning:: In order to start using the features described below, you will need to use the
     extension :py:class:`PostgresqlExtDatabase` class instead of :py:class:`PostgresqlDatabase`.